Master of Science in Addiction Policy & Practice

 An Interdisciplinary Approach to Addiction Policy

 The Master of Science in Addiction Policy & Practice at Georgetown University is designed to equip you with the knowledge, skills, and expertise to address one of society’s most pressing public health challenges.
-The M.S. in Addiction Policy & Practice (ADPP) program trains leaders in the addiction policy advocacy field by providing students with a comprehensive understanding of addiction, including public health and criminal justice policy, basic science, and evidence-based prevention, treatment and recovery.
+We train leaders in the addiction policy field by providing students with a comprehensive understanding of addiction, including public health and criminal justice policy, basic science, and evidence-based prevention, treatment and recovery.

 Application Deadlines